RarelyCharlie/rarelycharlie.github.io/_includes/7cups.md

 The platform stores chats for a year.

-Members and listeners can write confidential notes within the 7 Cups platform.
+Members, listeners and therapists can write confidential notes within the 7 Cups platform.
 Listeners are not allowed to keep notes anywhere outside the 7 Cups platform.

 ### Community guidelines